nicolasprigent/Dokuwiki-Kiwiki-Theme/README.md

 ### 2023-06-19
 - CSS fixes on the extension manager page
 - New screenshots to show the theme light/dark mode switcher
+- Restored functionnality to change the logo (as described here : https://www.dokuwiki.org/template:dokuwiki#changing_the_logo)

 ### 2023-06-16
 - Added light/dark theme mode, with separated customization